 Oh no!
-So you just hit the delete button on your Android phone or tablet, and accidentally sent some precious photos or videos to the Trash.
+So you just hit the delete button on your Android phone and accidentally sent some precious photos or videos to the Trash.

-Trash?
 How to access the Trash on Android?
-To be blunt — there is NO such trash bin on Android OS.
-When you select your pictures and tap the trash icon, your pictures are deleted and they can’t be restored unless you have backups.
+There isn’t such Recycle Bin or Trash function on most Android phones.
+When you select your pictures and tap the delete icon, your pictures are deleted and they can’t be restored unless you have backups.

 But does that mean you have to lose the files forever?
-Nope, there is still a chance to get them back.
+No, there is still a chance to get them back.
 That’s why we write this article.

-We're going to show you three different techniques to recover deleted pictures on an Android device: via backups, use an Android photo recovery software, or send your device for recovery services.
+We are going to show you three different ways to recover deleted pictures from an Android phone: via backups, use an Android photo recovery software, or send your device for recovery services.

-The moment you couldn’t find your photos, stop using your Android device immediately.
-That means don't shoot additional pictures or videos, you should also not generate new data either.
-If your pictures were stored on a mass memory card, it's best to remove the card from your device and put it in a safe place — ensure it won’t get any physical damage.
+Once you couldn’t find your photos, stop using your Android phone immediately.
+Do not shoot additional pictures or videos, do not generate new data either.
+If your pictures were stored on a mass memory card, remove the card from your device and put it in a safe place — make sure it won’t be physically damaged.

 All these precautions are to avoid data overwriting.
-Technically, though you’ve deleted some items off your Android, the data will retain intact there on your device.
-If you continue to generate new data, it’s possible that your old data will get written over thus become unrecoverable.
+Technically, though you’ve deleted some files off your Android, the data will remain intact there on your device.
+If you continue to generate new data, it’s possible that your old data will be over written thus become unrecoverable.

-In general, there are two different backup techniques you can use with an Android device: via Google Photos app, or via your device manufacturer’s own backup software.
+In general, there are two backup strategies you can use to back up data on your Android phone: via the Google Photos app, or via your device manufacturer’s own backup software.